gotthardp/gen_coap/README.md

     $ erl -pa ebin
     1> coap_server:start().

-Invoke the client and access the server resources:
+Then, invoke the client and access the server resources:

     $ ./coap-client coap://127.0.0.1/.well-known/core